UCLH-DHCT/emap/core/README.md

 ## config

 Supply the required config files in the `Emap-Core` directory (see below in readme for details).
-Make sure `INFORMDB_SCHEMA` is set to what it needs to be, in this example I'm using `live`.
+Make sure `UDS_SCHEMA` is set to what it needs to be, in this example I'm using `live`.
 If you're writing to the UDS, use the `uds_write` user (password in lastpass).

 ## docker config